Chanyeol: 2012–14: Career beginnings

-2015–present: Acting, songwriting and Exo-SC
+2015–2021: Acting, songwriting and Exo-SC

 In April 2015, Chanyeol made his big screen debut with a supporting role in the South Korean film Salut d'Amour, which starred Park Geun-hyung and Youn Yuh-jung.
 He later starred as the male lead alongside actress Moon Ga-young and fellow Exo members in the web-drama Exo Next Door.
 In June 2015, Chanyeol, along with fellow Exo members Chen and Lay, co-wrote the Korean version of the track "Promise" from Love Me Right, the re-released version of Exo's second studio album.
 He later wrote the rap for "Lightsaber", Exo's promotional single for Star Wars: The Force Awakens, which was subsequently included in their third extended play Sing for You.

 In April 2016, Chanyeol wrote and performed the rap for the song "Confession" from Yesung's debut extended play.
 In Exo's third studio album Ex'Act, which was released in May 2016, he co-wrote the lyrics for the track "Heaven".
 In June 2016, Chanyeol starred alongside Yuan Shanshan and label-mate Seohyun in the South Korean-Chinese film So I Married an Anti-fan.
 He and Yuan Shanshan also recorded a duet titled "I Hate You" as the theme song for the movie.
 In October 2016, Chanyeol and American R&B singer Tinashe were featured in American hip hop group Far East Movement and American electronic musician Marshmello's song "Freal Luv".
 In December 2016, Chanyeol and South Korean singer Punch collaborated on an original soundtrack titled "Stay With Me" for tvN's drama Guardian: The Lonely and Great God.
 The song reached number three on South Korea's Gaon Digital Chart.

 In January 2017, Chanyeol played a supporting role in MBC's drama Missing 9.
 In February 2017, it was reported that he had allegedly registered himself as a music producer under the pen name "LOEY" with the Korea Music Copyright Association.
 Later in February, Chanyeol collaborated with South Korean singer Junggigo on a duet titled "Let Me Love You".

 In May 2018, it was announced that Chanyeol would be playing the supporting role of Jung Se-joo, Hee-joo's younger brother in tvN's drama Memories of the Alhambra.

 On September 14, 2018, Chanyeol with fellow Exo member Sehun released a collaborative single, "We Young", for SM Station X 0.

 On April 25, 2019, he released his first solo song "SSFW" through SM Station.
 On June 28, it was confirmed that Chanyeol along with his fellow Exo member Sehun would debut as the group's second official sub-unit Exo-SC, and they released their first EP What a Life on July 22, 2019.

-In 2021, he appeared in musical road film The Box, a jukebox musical containing familiar popular songs from world music as; Coldplay, Billie Eilish, and Pharrell Williams in the backdrop of South Korean locales.
+In 2021, he appeared in musical road film The Box, a jukebox musical containing familiar popular songs from world music as Coldplay, Billie Eilish, and Pharrell Williams in the backdrop of South Korean locales.